scipy/scipy/doc/source/tutorial/optimize.rst

         c = [-29, -45, 0, 0]

 Next, let's consider the two inequality constraints.
-These can be converted by using the "greater than" inequality constraint to a "less than" inequality constraint by multiplying both sides by a factor of :math:`-1`:
+These can be converted by using the "greater than" inequality constraint to a "less than" inequality constraint by multiplying both sides by a factor of :math:`-1`.
+The first one is the "less than" inequality constraint, however second one is the "greater than" inequality constraint.
+So, only second one is only being converted to align inequality sign direction:

 .. math::
         x_1 -x_2 -3x_3 + 0x_4  &\leq 5\\